civetweb/civetweb/README.md

 However, in August 16, 2013, the [license of Mongoose has been changed](https://groups.google.com/forum/#!topic/mongoose-users/aafbOnHonkI) after writing and distributing the original code this project is based on.
-The license change used to be described on the Wikipedia page as well, but it's getting deleted there regularly.
+The license change used to be described on the Mongoose Wikipedia page as well, but it's getting deleted there regularly.

 CivetWeb has been forked from the last MIT version of Mongoose.
 Since 2013, CivetWeb has seen many improvements from various authors